 I joined Fawcett’s governing body in early 2011 as a ‘community governor’ and then became a member of the Trumpington Federation governing body when it was established.
 I used to be a primary teacher in north London and now work for NRICH, a mathematics education project based here in the university, so one of the reasons for wanting to be a governor is my desire to see fantastic teaching and learning of maths.
 However, I am also passionate about primary education being a broad and rich experience for young children.
 I loved school as a child, and in a very small way, would like to help children in Trumpington enjoy their primary school years too.

-Catherine Jones - Co-opted Governor - Co-Chair of Governing Body
+Gavin Davies - Co-opted Governor - Co-chair of Governing Body

 Dr. Lauren Laing - Local Authority Governor - Vice-Chair of Governing Body

 Lauren moved to South Cambridgeshire from London in June 2019 and joined the Governing Body in December 2019 as a co-opted Governor.
 Her professional background is in science and technology, having worked in both Germany and the UK across academia, industry and now in a technology consulting role.
 In addition to the main Governing Body, Lauren is also a member of the Resources sub-committee.

 Emily Black - Co-opted Governor - Chair of Resources Committee

 I became a governor in March 2017, shortly after moving to the Trumpington area.
 As a mother of two young children, I found the importance of high quality early years and primary education to be top of mind, and wanted to contribute.
 After over a decade in strategy consulting, I'm keen to use my analytical, business skill set to support the Trumpington Federation.

 Sara Garnham (Co-chair of Teaching & Learning committee)

 Sara has lived in Cambridge for over 30 years.
 She worked locally, nationally and internationally; most recently as general manager for an exciting ed-tech start up.